akogata/pirple-nodejsmc-ha1/README.md

 # pirple-nodejsmc-ha1

-The NodeJS masterclass - Home Assignment #1
+## The NodeJS Master Class - Home Assignment #1 - Hello World API

-Homework Assignment #1

 This is the first of several homework assignments you'll receive in this course.
 In order to receive your certificate of completion (at the end of this course) you must complete all the assignments and receive a passing grade.